-The Integrated test is a two-stage screening that assesses the risk of a baby being born with Down syndrome, Trisomy 18, and Open Neural Tube Defects (ONTDs).
-The first stage can be performed between 11 weeks and 13 weeks and 6 days.
-The second stage can be performed between 15 and 22 weeks.
+The Integrated Screen is a two-part screening test that assesses the risk of a baby being born with Down syndrome, trisomy 18, and open neural tube defects (ONTDs).
+The risk for Smith-Lemli-Optiz syndrome (SLOS) is also reported if the patient is high risk.
+The first part can be performed between 11 weeks and 13 weeks, 6 days gestation.
+The second part can be performed between 15 and 22 weeks gestation.

-In the second stage, a second blood sample is taken to measure levels of four markers:
+In the second part, a second maternal blood sample is taken to measure the levels of serum analytes:

 - Alpha-fetoprotein (AFP)